vidya987/mypracticemlpproject/WEEK1.md

   * Create a free e-mail id at gmail with user name {your Hexaware e-mail id}.hexaware. e.g., KrishnaKumar.hexaware@gmail.com  and
   * use this id for Trello login

-  * Create a board for your project as "MLPXX"
+  * Create a board for your project as "MLP194"

   * [Team member #1] Create a "Product Backlog" [List] to describe a  user story : "Demonstrate team familiarity with git workflow, both as a developer and as a reviewer"